 The control room is usually in a separate location in a soundproof booth or sometimes at the back of the auditorium.
 From here, the interpreter or interpretation team listens to the content live as it is broadcast.

 The content is concurrently replicated and translated by the interpreter(s) and immediately spoken into a microphone in the interpretation booth.
 Translated language is delivered wirelessly to the corresponding audience members who wear the specified headset.

 Available conference systems are very useful for the conference audience to listen to translations in the language they wish.
 But they bring a lot of operational and financial issues.
-Most important ones are as follows:
+The most important ones are as follows:

 - Initial investment cost